AmyLExtraordinaire/ctabus/README.md

 CTA Bus Data Analysis is an ongoing project to analyze the performance of the Chicago Transit Authority's bus routes.

-Visit the project page: [https://spencerchan.github.io/ctabus](https://spencerchan.github.io/ctabus)
+Visit the current project page: [https://spencerchan.github.io/ctabus](https://spencerchan.github.io/ctabus)

 ## Motivation
 This project started because I kept having bad luck catching the bus.
 I wanted to know: is the bus schedule for CTA route 55 Garfield overpromising on its late-afternoon wait times or am I just unlucky?
 Asked more precisely: is 20 minutes an unreasonable amount of time to wait for an eastbound 55 Garfield bus at the Garfield Red Line Station at 4pm on a weekday?
 Since answering this question, the project has morphed into something larger and more ambitious.